IrisesD/Try_GoWeave/compare.md

 ### some features that AspectJ has but GoWeave don't have:

-* GoWeave cannot identify all the statements because it didn't implement all.
-For example, in declaration statements they use:
+* **GoWeave cannot identify all the statements because it didn't implement all.
+For example, in declaration statements they use**:
 ```Go
 if len(as.Rhs[0].(*ast.CallExpr).Args) == 2 {
 	_, k := (as.Rhs[0].(*ast.CallExpr).Args[0]).(*ast.ChanType)